makersacademy/chitter-challenge/README.md

 ### Peeps Labeled with Date and Time

 Wrote a new scenario in the view peeps feature tests.
 The time of the peeps should be displayed in an appropriate format.
+Red.

-The format I have chosen, for example: Apr 10, 1:35pm
+The format I have chosen, for example: Apr 10, 1:35pm.

 <!--